joinemm/homepage/content/yubikey-nixos-guide.md

 ## Git commit signing

-Configure git to use your newly created GPG key to sign commits.
-Using home-manager:
+We can configure git to use our newly created GPG key to sign commits.
+Using home-manager: (This can of course be defined in the regular git config file as well)

 ```nix
 programs.git = {